MoudiZd/react-navigation-rtl/README.md

 # react-navigation-rtl
 react navigation rtl drawer issue

-This repository is made to reproduce an issue with the react navigation library when using rtl layout
+This repository is made to reproduce an issue with the react-navigation library [https://github.com/react-navigation/react-navigation](https://github.com/react-navigation/react-navigation) when using rtl layout

-to reproduce this issue you must clone this project or download and extract it to a specific folder
+To reproduce this issue you must clone this project or download and extract it to a specific folder

 To clone this repository run this command from terminal within the directory you want this project to be cloned